cosinekitty/sapphire/Elastika.md

 * The teal spheres on the interior are mobile balls.
 * The lines that connect anchors to balls, and balls to each other, are springs.

-The two anchors that are used for left and right inputs are indicated by surrounding squares.
+The anchors that are used for left and right inputs are labeled L/in and R/in.
 The input anchors are forced to move in response to applied input voltages.

-Circles indicate the two balls that are used as audio outputs.
+The balls labeled L/out and R/out are the stereo audio outputs.
-The movement of the output balls is used to determine the voltages for the stereo audio output channels.
+The movement of these balls is determines the voltages for the stereo audio output channels.

 The balls marked Lm and Rm are *mass impurity* balls whose masses are varied by the MASS slider as described below.